jacildoaldrin/tpc_inventory_frontend/README.md

 11.) then click Add User button
     ![add-user-button](./doc/frontend/7-2.png)

 12.) input their credentials then save, and that's it.
-Don't forget to update your ENV file.
     ![input-credentials](./doc/frontend/7-3.png)

+13.)
+Restart/Reload your app.